How to Sleep Soundly with Acid Reflux

 Pain when you lie down, a burning in your chest, and stomach acid scorching your throat all make falling asleep or staying asleep very difficult.
-According to the National Sleep Foundation, nighttime heartburn from acid reflux is linked to an increased likelihood of insomnia and other sleep disorders like sleep apnea.
+Data shows that nighttime heartburn from acid reflux is linked to an increased likelihood of insomnia and other sleep disorders like sleep apnea.
 Studies show that patients with sleep apnea in particular usually have GERD.
 The acid can cause your voice box to spasm, which blocks the airway causing the apnea and blocking air to the lungs.
 This of course can cause waking during the night.

 How Can You Prevent Acid Reflux?